 I have given it a summary read and my first impressions were correct; from a technical standpoint (antenna, ATU) this is a very favorable test configuration.
-The results look pretty good on the surface, although they appear to have had some night time interference problems, go figure.
+The results look pretty good on the surface, although they appear to have had some nighttime interference problems, go figure.
 I’ll update this post when I have time to fully read the whole paper.

 Update: The link I provided earlier has been taken down.
 It may be that the information was not supposed to be released to the general public.
-Several people have asked me to up load the report to my own server so that they can download it and read it themselves.
-This leaves me in a bit of a quandary; the report itself is important information and its implications on the future of broadcasting are huge.
-On the other hand, it is the work of a private organization and not public domain, thus if released by accident, then it should not be shared.
+Several people have asked me to upload the report to my own server so that they can download it and read it themselves.
+This leaves me in a bit of a quandary; the report itself is important information and its implications for the future of broadcasting are huge.
+On the other hand, it is the work of a private organization and not the public domain, thus if released by accident, then it should not be shared.

 When I have time, I will do some more analysis and post my own conclusions.

 4 thoughts on “WBCN All digital field test results”

 Paul, the link doesn’t work for me.
 If I click the link, I get the message “HTTP/1.1 404 Object Not Found” and if I change the http:// on the link to ftp://, I get asked for a username and password.
 I tried a few default username/password combos, but they didn’t work.
 Do you think they would mind if you mirrored the file on your site?